When dealing with dog-to-dog aggression, it is important to listen to our dog.

 Be aware that our dog’s natural look may trigger an aggressive reaction.

 Some dogs, for example Spitz-type dogs, have a natural look that may appear dominant (ears up, hair out, tail up).
 This dominant look may instigate other dogs to respond in kind, and start posturing as well.
-Dog to dog aggression could occur, and this may lead to a dog fight, if neither dog is willing to back down.
+Conflicts may occur, and if neither dog is willing to back down, this may lead to a dog fight.

 If I am unsure about a dog greeting, I just move on.
 Better to be safe than sorry.